 Cornelia Mihai: World-Record-Breaking Swooper

 Cornelia.
 Canopy swooping, world-record-smashing badass superwoman canopy pilot, she’s out there doing it for the girls and showing up the boys.
 She gives us an inside look at where she started out on canopies and how she got to where she is now.
-In case any of you (guys included) are in any rush to downsize, and think you’re being held back by not being allowed to…Cornelia took nearly 10,000 jumps to go from a 96 through to a 75.
-It hasn’t seemed to hold her back any.

 I started skydiving in 2002 in my home country Romania.
 I was 17 years old.
 I admit my canopy progression wasn’t the greatest!
 I wouldn’t encourage anyone to follow my footsteps from the beginning.